Analytical Solutions of Open String Field Theory: Sen's conjectures

 where the first term vanishes trivially~(\ref{Q1=0}), while the two other terms cancel each other.
 Triviality of the cohomology implies that the identity is also exact, that is, a state $A$ obeying~(\ref{QA1}) exists.

-Now we have to identify the state $A$.
-Since it depends on the solution $\Psi_0$, which was only known in level truncation, the state $A$ was also found using level truncation.
+Since $A$ depends on the solution $\Psi_0$, which was only known in level truncation, the state $A$ was also found using level truncation.
 First, a measure of being close to having the desired property is introduced in the space of string fields at a given truncation level,

 Here $A_l$ is an arbitrary state at level $l$, the norm is arbitrary, but following~\cite{Ellwood:2001py} it is assumed that different norms will give similar results.
 Also, while the norm of the state $\ket{1}$ diverges for many natural norms, the norm of $\ket{1}_l$ is finite, since the Hilbert space at any finite $l$ is finite dimensional.
 Then, the minimum of $\ep$ is found at the level-$l$ space.
 With this procedure it seems that $\ep\rightarrow 0$ as the level is increased (it gets to about $2\%$ at $l=9$).
 However, an examination of $A_l$ reveals that it does not converge.